GitLab: @dot_lexg • GitHub: @win93 • LinkedIn • PGP key for me[at]a.lexg.dev • (they/them 🏳️⚧️)

 I am an experienced project maintainer and full stack software engineer.
-I write code professionally to pay the bills, but my proudest work is done on my own time at Coldwater Systems.
+I work on Govtech software systems professionally [link unavailable], and hack on Coldwater Systems in my own time.

-I enjoy digging deep into programming languages, software architectures, and cryptography.
-I have a large catalog of software projects in various stages of completion, ranging from novel uses of computer networking to exploration in procedural art.
+I enjoy digging deep into programming languages, and networking/communications systems.
+I have a large catalog of software projects in various stages of completion, some of which I have published.

 My stable projects